 \section{Discussion}

-The bond lengths and angles pertinent to the magnetic structure are given in Table~\ref{table_refinements}.
-For $J_1$ and $J_2$ interactions it is unlikely there is direct exchange given the large bond lengths relative to the Shannon radii~\cite{shannon1970revised} of Mn$^{3+}$ and Mn$^{4+}$.
-Given the presence of both Mn$^{3+}$ and Mn$^{4+}$, rationalizing the nature of the interactions using the Goodenough-Kanamori-Anderson rules~\cite{goodenough1955theory,goodenough1958interpretation,kanamori1959superexchange} is non-trivial.
-This is further complicated by the possibility for double exchange; whilst the Mn-O-Mn angles deviate from 90$^\circ$, double exchange has been discussed in other mixed valent materials with non-90$^\circ$ \textit{M}-O-\textit{M} (\textit{M} = transition metal) bond angles, such as rutile chains~\cite{dutton2011magnetic}.
+To understand the magnetic properties of a material, it is important to understand the nature of the exchange interactions.
+For $J_1$ and $J_2$ interactions it is unlikely there is direct exchange given the large interatomic distances relative to the Shannon radii~\cite{shannon1970revised} of Mn$^{3+}$ and Mn$^{4+}$.
+Given the presence of both Mn$^{3+}$ and Mn$^{4+}$, rationalizing the nature of the interactions using the Goodenough-Kanamori-Anderson rules~\cite{goodenough1955theory,goodenough1958interpretation,kanamori1959superexchange} is non-trivial~\cite{crespo2013competing}.
+This is further complicated by the possibility for double exchange; whilst the Mn-O-Mn angles deviate from 90$^\circ$, double exchange has been discussed in other mixed valent materials with non-90$^\circ$ \textit{M}-O-\textit{M} (\textit{M} = transition metal) bond angles, such as rutile chains~\cite{dutton2010divergent}.

-Our finding that the magnetic ordering length-scale is incommensurate with the lattice parameters in K$_{1.461(4)}$Mn$_8$O$_{16}$ is in keeping with prior literature for doped- and undoped-$\alpha$-MnO$_2$.
-While, to our knowledge, there have been no theoretical studies on K-doped $\alpha$-MnO$_2$, a theoretical study on the undoped variant using a Heisenberg model~\cite{mandal2014incommensurate} does indeed predict helical ordering.
-The prediction in the study~\cite{mandal2014incommensurate} requires the angle of helical rotation of spins per lattice parameter, $\phi$, to meet the condition $\pi/2 <\phi <\pi$, which in our case it does not, as $\phi\approx0.37\pi$.
-This, and the lack of dopants in the theoretical study, means that a direct comparison between our work and the study~\cite{mandal2014incommensurate} cannot be made, but in general the theoretical prediction of helical ordering is broadly consistent with our finding for $T_3<T<T_2$ that there is modulated magnetic ordering.
+Our finding that the magnetic ordering length-scale is incommensurate with the lattice parameters in K$_{1.448(3)}$Mn$_8$O$_{16}$ is in keeping with prior literature for doped- and undoped-$\alpha$-MnO$_2$.
+For example, a theoretical study on the undoped variant using a Heisenberg model~\cite{mandal2014incommensurate} does indeed predict helical ordering.
+The prediction in the study~\cite{mandal2014incommensurate} requires the angle of helical rotation of spins per lattice parameter, $\phi$, to meet the condition $\pi/2 <\phi <\pi$, which in our case it does, as $\phi\approx0.37\cdot2\pi=0.74\pi$.
+This places the observed incommensurate modulation within the helical regime predicted for frustrated interactions on the hollandite lattice, supporting a qualitative correspondence between the theoretical model and the experimentally observed modulated magnetic order for $T_3<T<T_2$.